ASSOCIATION FOR INDIANA MUSIC THERAPY

 Section 2.
 A nominating committee appointed by the President shall present a tentative slate of officers to the membership at the fall meeting.
 Other nominations may be made from the floor.

 Section 3.
-Ballots shall be mailed to the Professional and Retired Music Therapist members, to be returned by the date indicated on the ballot.
+Ballots shall be sent to the Professional and Retired Music Therapist members, to be returned by the date indicated on the ballot.
 The date will by 31 days from the date ballots are sent.
 Ballots shall contain space for the write-in candidates for each elective office.

 Section 4.
 Sealed ballots shall be counted by an appointed committee.